dotnet/docs/docs/core/extensions/configuration-generator.md

 # Configuration source generator

-Starting with .NET 8, a configuration source generator was introduced to intercept specific call sites and generate their functionality.
-This feature provides an AOT and trim-friendly way to use the [configuration binder](configuration.md#binding), without the use of the reflection-based configuration binder.
+Starting with .NET 8, a configuration binding source generator was introduced that intercepts specific call sites and generates their functionality.
+This feature provides a [Native ahead-of-time (AOT)](../deploying/native-aot/index.md) and [trim-friendly](../deploying/trimming/trim-self-contained.md) way to use the [configuration binder](configuration.md#binding), without the use of the reflection-based implementation.
+Reflection requires dynamic code generation, which isn't supported in AOT scenarios.

+This feature is possible with the advent of [C# interceptors](/dotnet/csharp/whats-new/csharp-12#interceptors) that were introduced in C# 12.
+Interceptors allow the compiler to generate source code that intercepts specific calls and substitutes them with generated code.

 ## Enable the configuration source generator